 Do you have a best friend?
 I’m really starting to think that my Budget Binder is my best friend…kind of weird, I know, but hear me out.
 My budget binder has helped my husband and I pay off $54,500 of debt in under 2 years!
-It has helped us improve our finances in Every.
+It has helped us budget better and improve our finances in Every.
 Single.
 Way.
 It has helped us improve our marriage and it will help us continue to work towards financial freedom!
 Still sound weird?
 Ok, maybe a little, but trust me…you need a budget binder!

 Gone are the days of using just the simple checkbook register from the bank.
 And while yes, I know we are a digital society, I still love using good old pen and paper!
 I feel it gives me more control and helps me to really feel my finances more than if I’m simply reviewing automated info on a screen.